cysouw/diathesis/text/c05_case.md

 e.
 Er hat den Tatort geschaut.
 :::

 A similar phenomenon is attested with 'manner of speaking' verbs like *stottern* 'to stutter' [@next a].
 Such verbs can take an accusative object with a meaning like 'to utter something in a stuttering manner' [@next b].
-Note that by adding a possessed prepositional phrase [@next c], see [@sec:prepositions-intransitive-location-as-result], it is even possible to use a possessor-dative alternation [@next d], see  [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading to an apparently 'intransitive' verb with a dative, accusative and a non-droppable locational argument.
+Note that by adding a possessed prepositional phrase [@next c], see [@sec:prepositions-intransitive-location-as-result], it is even possible to use a possessor-dative alternation [@next d], see  [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading to an apparently 'intransitive' verb with a dative, accusative and an obligatory location argument.

 ::: ex
 a.
 Er stotterte vor Aufregung